noNameDS09/perodicTable/README.md

 ### 🌐 Smooth Navigation & Responsive Design
 - Fluid and intuitive layout with seamless transitions between views.
-- Fully responsive: optimized for desktop, tablet, and mobile screens.
 - Dynamic rearrangement of elements based on filtering and sorting.

 ### 🧠 AI-Powered Element Identification